 At least for now.

-Char Szabo-Perricelli is a photographer, artist, author & environmentalist with a passion for architecture, history, nature & life's processes.
-This is immediately apparent in her extensive body of work mostly done in a style she calls “BioStructural®”, capturing the symbioses &/or conflict between nature and manmade.
+Char Szabo-Perricelli is a photographer, artist, author and environmentalist with a passion for architecture, history, nature and life's processes.
+This is immediately apparent in her extensive body of work mostly done in a style she calls “BioStructural®”, capturing the symbioses and/or conflict between nature and manmade.

-She has had two photo essay books published of her preservation & historical work.
-The first, “JN Adam Memorial Hospital, Her inside Voice” tells the history of an abandoned tuberculosis hospital through sensitive & provocative words & images.
+She has had two photo essay books published of her preservation and historical work.
+The first, “JN Adam Memorial Hospital, Her inside Voice” tells the history of an abandoned tuberculosis hospital through sensitive and provocative words and images.
 The 2nd, “The Colony Chronicles” documents the history of the old Craig Colony for Epileptics now owned by New York State which runs a prison there.
 She is the only photographer ever allowed inside to photograph it.

 Char is a passionate advocate for preservation through photography when other means have failed to bring attention to at risk buildings.
-Her images as well as her essays have been published in books, print magazines & online in several professional venues.
-In many cases her photos are all that remain of some of the historically & architecturally relevant places she’s documented.
-She often donates them to raise awareness on the importance of preservation, restoration & reuse of the historically & architecturally significant structures we are so fortunate to have in our region.
+Her images as well as her essays have been published in books, print magazines and online in several professional venues.
+In many cases her photos are all that remain of some of the historically and architecturally relevant places she’s documented.
+She often donates them to raise awareness on the importance of preservation, restoration and reuse of these significant structures we are so fortunate to have in our region.

-Her unique & sometimes in your face style captures moments in time, ambiguities, mysteries & the beauty of things left behind, hidden, decayed & forgotten.
+Her unique and sometimes in your face style captures moments in time, ambiguities, mysteries and the beauty of things left behind, hidden, decayed and forgotten.

-Walking in the woods, fields, or along roadsides & in old crumbling places on her way to somewhere else is where she finds her subjects, raw materials & inspiration.
-She also creates wall art out of what humans throw away or what nature leaves lying around in series she calls EarthObjects®.
+Walking in the woods, fields, or along roadsides and in old crumbling places on her way to somewhere else is where she finds her subjects, raw materials and inspiration.
+She also creates wall art out of what humans throw away or what nature leaves lying around in series she calls eARThobjects®.

-Residing in the woods with her musician/composer husband, Marco & their big rescue dogs & black cats, she brings her final ideas together in her “playhouse”.
-Her work reflects her intimate connection with the natural world & draws the viewer in to join her on her journeys along paths less taken.
+Residing in the woods with her musician/composer husband, Marco and their big rescue dogs and black cat, she brings her final ideas together in her “playhouse”.
+Her work reflects her intimate connection with the natural world and draws the viewer in to join her on her journeys along paths less taken.